Who are Process Envision and What makes us different?

 We are a pure process mapping consultancy that helps public and private sector organisations understand their business processes.
 Our approach is very much consultative.
 We work with you to get the results you need rather than imposing our framework and structure.

 We are clear, open and transparent in what we can and cannot provide in the way of services.
 Our work comes predominantly from referrals and recommendations.
-We do not sell software solutions but support the training and implementation in a select few.
+We are a partner to Triaster and can provide a Business Management system with a Consultancy project and also provide training and support for the platform.

 Companies that have undergone rapid growth through mergers over the last few years will often suffer from systems, processes and procedures not keeping pace.
 As a result, organisations can experience pockets of undocumented knowledge and good practices but not shared with the broader organisation.